Summary

 Generate 10-15 course name ideas

 When coming up with a name for your course, you'll write 10 bad ideas before finding one good idea.
 Your first step is to write 10-15 titles.
-Here are some brainstorming templates to inspire you:

 As you brainstorm, feel free to be more descriptive rather than concise.
 The goal is not to come up with a pithy title—it's to generate lots of ideas.
 Once your ideas start flowing, you'll find a golden nugget in the list.